-- 2 Goal 3 of the Cohesive Strategy/Western Regional Action Plan is Wildfire Response: All jurisdictions - 3 participate in making and implementing safe, effective, efficient risk-based wildfire management - 4 decisions:
+Goal 3 of the Cohesive Strategy/Western Regional Action Plan is Wildfire Response: All jurisdictions participate in making and implementing safe, effective, efficient risk-based wildfire management decisions:

-- "A balanced wildfire response requires integrated pre-fire planning with effective, efficient, and coordinated emergency response.
+"A balanced wildfire response requires integrated pre-fire planning with effective, efficient, and coordinated emergency response.
 Pre-fire planning helps tailor responses to wildfires across jurisdictions and landscape units that have different uses and management objectives.
 Improved prediction and understanding of weather, burning conditions, and various contingencies during wildfire events can improve firefighting effectiveness, thereby reducing losses and minimizing risks to firefighter and public health and safety.
 Wildfire response capability will consider the responsibilities identified in the Federal Response Framework.
 Local fire districts and municipalities with statutory responsibility for wildland fire response are not fully represented throughout the existing wildland fire governance structure, particularly at the NWCG, NMAC, and GACC levels."
+(WRSC 2013:15).

-(WRSC 2013:15). - 14 This section provides recommended actions that jurisdictions could undertake to improve wildfire - 15 response.
+This section provides recommended actions that jurisdictions could undertake to improve wildfire response.

-16 RECOMMENDATIONS FOR IMPROVING FIRE RESPONSE 17 CAPABILITIES
+RECOMMENDATIONS FOR IMPROVING FIRE RESPONSE CAPABILITIES

-- 18 Educating the public so they can reduce dependence on fire departments is essential because these - 19 resources are often stretched thin due to limited personnel.
-Education to enhance community - 20 preparedness is a key factor in supporting local fire departments in fire response, particularly educating - 21 residents about emergency notifications and evacuation protocols so that residents can safely evacuate - 22 an area while emergency responders prepare to protect life and property. - 23 Table 4.3 provides recommendations for improving firefighting capabilities.
+Educating the public so they can reduce dependence on fire departments is essential because these resources are often stretched thin due to limited personnel.
+Education to enhance community preparedness is a key factor in supporting local fire departments in fire response, particularly educating residents about emergency notifications and evacuation protocols so that residents are able to safely evacuate an area while emergency responders prepare to protect life and property.

+Table 4.3 provides recommendations for improving firefighting capabilities.

-1 Table 4.3.
+Table 4.3.
 Recommendations for Safe and Effective Wildfire Response